Netherlands 2023 "Prehistoric animals (II)"

 Complete articulated specimens are not known from the Winterswijk quarry, to date.
 However, in China and Switzerland, articulated specimens have been found.
 Unfortunately, these are not the same species, but the body plans are approximately the same.

-Remie Bakker, from Manimal Works in Rotterdam, was asked to prepare two models, of a male and a female from the most abundant Nothosaurus specimen in the Netherlands: Nothosaurus marchicus.
+Remie Bakker, from Manimal Works in Rotterdam, was asked to prepare two models, of a male and a female from the most abundant Nothosaurus specimens in the Netherlands: Nothosaurus marchicus.
 With the assistance of several scientists in the Netherlands and Germany, looking at other reconstructions in Stuttgart and Ingelfingen (Germany), and a dead monitor lizard, he prepared the fascinating models.
 Bakker's made a reconstruction completely different from the image created by the Czech artist Zdenek Burian in the 1960s.
 One of the models was depicted on the stamps.

 Remie Bakker work on reconstruction of the Nothosaurus